urbit/urbit.org-reloaded/content/blog/pki-maze.md

 Each PKI trades off various properties.
 We chose a tripartite system so that appropriate choices can be made for different use cases.
 Here, we explore the various properties we chose by following a series of binary choices -- the idea maze.

 There are two sorts of PKI: either you can change your keys or not.
-If you cannot, then your name is impermanent, for noone can keep a set of keys secure forever.
+If you cannot, then your name is impermanent, for no one can keep a set of keys secure forever.
 Even if your opsec never fails, eventually your crypto algorithms may be compromised.

 However, if you sacrifice the ability to change your keys, you can have a very nice property: self-attesting keys.
 If your name is a hash of your public key information, then no other source of information is required to verify you are who you say you are.
 This is a useful property since it requires no coordination at all.
 Many things are impermanent, especially during development.
 It also provides a way to try out the network without obtaining a permanent address.